omneaa/Iconnect-backend/README.md

 This is a social media application built with Node.js, Express, and MongoDB.

 Features:-
-Login and signup
+Login and signup ,
-Forgot password
+Forgot password ,
-Reset password
+Reset password ,
-Logout
+Logout,
-Delete account
+Delete account ,
-Edit user profile
+Edit user profile ,
-Create,edit,delete post
+Create,edit,delete post ,
-Add, edit,delete comment
+Add, edit,delete comment ,
-Make react to posts [like or unlike]react
+Make react to posts [like or unlike]react ,
-Search for user by name
+Search for user by name ,
-Send friend request
+Send friend request,

 Installation :-
 Prerequisites